AkihisaYamada/nlt/README.md

 An invocation of `nlt` creates an initial *theory* with no axioms and symbols, except for `∀` and `⟹` provided by the naive foundation.
-Typically, users start by importing library theories for the logic they want to use, e.g.,
+Typically, you start by importing library theories for the logic you want to use; e.g., a (rather rigidly typed) intuitionistic natural number arithmetic (Heyting) is imported by:
 ```
 > import Std, Eq, Prop, Nat.
 ```
-where the left-most `>` symbols are prompt from the tool and not to be included in user inputs.
+The left-most `>` symbols are prompt from the tool and not to be included in user inputs.
 The main development of a theory should start with
 ```
 > begin